tannewt/wa-law.org/site/org/city_of_seattle/README.md

 ### [HB 2294](/bill/2025-26/hb/2294/) - Prohibiting negative use restrictions on real property that have the effect of limiting consumer access to food and medicine. 👍1

-### [HB 2304](/bill/2025-26/hb/2304/) - Increasing the supply of condominiums by expanding the types of condominium buildings that may be subject to an express warranty of quality and express warranty insurance coverage. 👍1
+### [HB 2304](/bill/2025-26/hb/2304/) - Increasing the supply of condominiums by expanding the types of condominium buildings that may be subject to an express warranty of quality and express warranty insurance coverage. 👍2
+* 👍 Rico Quirindongo

 ### [HB 2307](/bill/2025-26/hb/2307/) - Modifying the time component of various definitions for purposes of commute trip reduction. 👍1